Estimated Length: 4 seat hours

 Ideal For:

-This course is ideal for those who have a basic understanding of fiber-optic technology and want to deepen their knowledge of installing, maintaining, and troubleshooting fiber-optic termination systems.
+This course is perfect for those with a basic understanding of fiber-optic technology who want to deepen their knowledge of installing, maintaining, and troubleshooting fiber-optic termination systems.

 Upon completing this course, students will be able to: